kconstable/monte-carlo-for-investments/README.md

 ### Most Efficient Weights
-The table below shows the weights of the top five portfolios sorted by Sharpe ratio.
+The table below shows the weights of the top five portfolios sorted by sharpe-ratio.
 As you can see, the simulation revealed that the best risk-adjusted portfolios hold between 4-6 of the 8 securities.

 ![image](https://user-images.githubusercontent.com/1649676/215935819-b8f1c4d2-ce73-4f5e-a314-5f453cce8891.png)